just-buildsystem/justbuild/share/man/just-lock.1.md

-Just-Lock is a tool that encompasses several functionalities related to generating and maintaining the **`just-mr-repository-config`**(5) of a Just project.
+Just-Lock is a tool that encompasses several functionalities related to generating and maintaining the **`just-mr-repository-config`**(5) of a Just project, centered around multi-repository configuration composition.

 The main functionality of the tool is to import declared dependencies from other Just projects and generate a repository configuration which can directly be used by **`just-mr`**(1).
 The imported repositories are renamed in a way that no conflicts arise and in a way to remind for which repositories they come as a dependency.
-This extends thus the capabilities of existing tools such as **`just-import-git`**(1) by implicitly allowing multiple imports to take place and import sources other than Git repositories.
+This mirrors the capabilities of existing tools such as **`just-import-git`**(1) and extends them by features such as implicitly allowing multiple imports to take place and supporting imports from sources other than Git repositories (e.g., distfiles, local clones, repositories under arbitrary version control systems).

-By default, the final configuration has the repositories deduplicated, by merging indistinguishable repositories, other than the `"main"` repository and explicitly stated ones, to a single repository.
+By default, the final configuration has the repositories deduplicated, by merging indistinguishable repositories, other than the `"main"` repository and explicitly stated ones, to a single entry.
 This mirrors the capability available standalone in **`just-deduplicate-repos`**(1).

-The tool performs these operations based on a provided **`just-lock-config`**(5) input file and outputs the resulting configuration file at either a given provided location or at a location expected by **`just-mr`**(5).
+The tool performs these operations based on a provided **`just-lock-config`**(5) input file and outputs the resulting configuration file at either an explicitly given location or at a location expected by **`just-mr`**(5).

 OPTIONS
 =======